hideodaikoku/new-eden/11-golden arc.md

 # golden arc
 ![golden arc](images/golden%20arc.jpeg)

-the strong and righteous
+the strong and righteous</br>
-stand bright atop the hill
+stand bright atop the hill</br>
-on a golden arc
+on a golden arc</br>
-brandishing the holy word
+brandishing the holy word</br>
-staff in one hand, scripture in another yet as we look down on this painting we see the hill, bloodied by the toils of the weak and dark but they are free now. hell is the land of freedom physical torture is much more forgiving from the soul crushing omnipotence of pacifism
+staff in one hand, scripture in another</br>
+yet as we look down on this painting</br>
+we see the hill, bloodied by the</br>
+toils of the weak and dark</br>
+but they are free now.</br>
+hell is the land of freedom</br>
+physical torture is much more forgiving</br>
+from the soul crushing omnipotence</br>
+of pacifism